If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 By that same token, don’t use exaggerated or false stories just to prove a point.
 The admissions committee will see through this and will dock you points for being ingenuine.

 Once you’ve recounted the reasons you chose your current school, think about the reasons you decided to leave it.
-A large part of learning how to write a college transfer essay is knowing what not to say!
+A large part of learning the art of essay writing is knowing what not to say!
 While you want to remain honest, your answer should revolve around the education you received at your school.

 Here are some questions to ask yourself as you write this part of your essay: